APA 7th referencing

 • Knowledge - including know-how, practices, skills and innovations, often related but not limited to agricultural, scientific, technical, ecological, medicinal and biodiversity-related knowledge.

-Indigenous authored
+Indigenous authored sources

-Non-Indigenous authored
+Non-Indigenous authored sources

-Indigenous knowledge may be communicated by non-Indigenous authors.
+Indigenous Knowledge may be communicated by non-Indigenous authors.
 Wherever possible, the author, the Indigenous person, and the appropriate community or language group should be referenced within your narrative or in your in-text citations (if an individual is not mentioned, include the community or language group alone).
-If the source does not provide this information, use the broader term ‘Indigenous knowledge’ within the citation before the source details.
+If the source does not provide this information, use the broader term ‘Indigenous Knowledge’ within the citation before the source details.

 In-text example - Non-Indigenous authored - Known individual or language group